ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 re-use as a bearer token, as described in {{security-token-reuse-by-rs}}.
 Consequently, symmetric keys should only be used in systems where the RS can be fully trusted to not create a new request with tokens presented to it.

+## RS Registration and Management {#security-rs-registration}

+Most functions of the RS-facing API in {{rs-facing-api}} are protected by requiring the RS to present proof of a signing key along with the request, in order to identify the RS making the call, potentially coupled with an AS-specific access token.
+This practice allows the AS to differentially respond to API calls to different RS's, such as answering introspection calls with only the access rights relevant to a given RS instead of all access rights an access token could be good for.

+While the means by which an RS and its keys become known to the AS is out of scope for this specification, it is anticipated that common practice will be to statically register an RS, allowing it to protect specific resources or certain classes of resources.
+Fundamentally, the RS can only offer the resources that it serves.
+However, a rogue AS could attempt to register a set of resources that mimics a different RS in order to solicit an access token usable at the target RS.
+If the access token is a bearer token or is bound to a symmetric key that is known to the RS, then the attacker's RS gains the ability and knowledge needed to use that token elsewhere.

+In some ecosystems, dynamic registration of an RS and its associated resources is feasible.
+In such systems, the identity of the RS could be conveyed by a URI passed in the `location` field of an access rights request, thereby allowing the AS to limit the view the RS has into the larger system.

 # Privacy Considerations {#Privacy}